malkavi/grout/USER_GUIDE.md

 Type your search term using the on-screen keyboard and confirm.
 The game list will filter to show only matching titles.
 The search is case-insensitive and matches anywhere in the game name.

-To clear a search, press `B` to go back to the full results.
+To clear a search and return to the full list, press `B`.

 ---